ArcanaFramework/fileformats/_sources/identification.rst.txt

 ---------------

-To avoid the issue with format classes in separate namespaces mapping onto the same IANA-style MIME type, and for additional clarity (i.e. not drowning in a sea of "application/x-\*" types), it can be preferable in some use cases not to worry with closely matching the MIME-type specification for non-standard formats and just use the *FileFormats* namespace inplace of the generic "application/x-" prefix.
-This can be done by setting ``iana=False`` in the ``to_mime`` function, e.g.
+To avoid the issue with format classes in separate namespaces mapping onto the same IANA-style MIME type, as well as improving readability of the MIME string (i.e. not drowning in a sea of "application/x-\*" types), it can be preferable in some use cases not to worry with closely matching the MIME-type specification for non-standard formats and just use the *FileFormats* namespace inplace of the generic "application/x-" prefix.
+This is accessed via the ``mime_like`` class-property.

 .. code-block::

     >>> from fileformats.core import to_mime
     >>> from fileformats.archive import Bzip
+    >>> from fileformats.serialization import Json
-    >>> to_mime(Yaml, iana=False)
+    >>> Bzip.mime_like
     "archive/bzip"
+    >>> Json.mime_like
+    "serialization/json"

 The ``from_mime`` function will resolve both official-style MIME types and the MIME-like types, so it is possible to roundtrip from both.